 Image credit: Angell Williams

 The blue-ringed octopus is arguably one of the most infamous octopus species.
 This eight-armed creature produces a venom, a neurotoxin, that’s – wait for it – 1,200 times more potent than cyanide.
 The blue-ringed octopus lives in reefs and rocky areas in the seas of southern Australia.
-When going snorkeling and diving, don’t try to catch, chase or touch any octopus, just in case.
+When going snorkelling and diving, don’t try to catch, chase or touch any octopus, just in case.

 Stonefish